parth2504/geminiclone/README.md

 ## Technologies Used

-- React with TypeScript
+- Next.js with App Router
-- React Router
+- TypeScript
 - Zustand for state management
 - React Hook Form + Zod for form validation
 - Tailwind CSS for styling